 In today’s technologically savvy age of the smartphone, almost anyone can record and share live video footage of events in real-time.
-The question of on-duty police officers using body-mounted cameras to capture incidents as they unfold continues to be the subject of intense debate.
-Using police body cameras is still in the initial stages of evaluation and study.
+The issue of on-duty police officers using body-mounted cameras to capture incidents as they unfold remains a subject of intense debate.
+The use of police body cameras is still being studied and evaluated.
 However, the equipment is quickly becoming standard in police departments across the United States.

 A growing number of state and county legislative departments across the United States have debated the pros and cons of using police body cameras and whether they should become part of the standard law enforcement officer’s uniform.

-As an example, a police department in Rialto, California, has been wearing body-mounted cameras for several years now.
+For example, the Rialto, California, police department has been wearing body-mounted cameras for several years.
 The equipment can record everything that happens between cops and citizens.
 During the first year of use, the use of force by police officers reportedly declined by 60%, and complaints from citizens against law enforcement officers decreased by 88%.

-Here is a closer look at the positives and negatives of on-duty police officers wearing cameras to record interactions during their daily line of work.
+Here is a closer examination of the advantages and disadvantages of on-duty police officers wearing cameras to record interactions during their daily duties.

 Overview of Police Body Cameras